WhatsApp Chatbot Clinic Guide: Automate Healthcare Admin Safely

 FAQs

-Can a WhatsApp AI make mistakes when booking appointments?
 Like any system, errors are possible — but they are minimised by design.
 BobChat confirms bookings with the patient before finalising, and all bookings route through your clinic's scheduling workflow where a human reviews and confirms.
 If a slot is unavailable, the AI flags it and asks for an alternative time rather than booking incorrectly.
 Your staff retain full oversight at every step.

-What happens if a patient is rude or distressed in their message?
 If a message contains distress signals — including words like "emergency", "scared", "hurting badly", or "I don't know what to do" — your escalation rules trigger and the patient is immediately directed to a human.
 The AI is not designed to manage emotional crises.
 Its job is to recognise them and hand off quickly.
 You define the trigger phrases, and BobChat escalates automatically.

-Do patients know they are talking to an AI?
 Yes — and they should.
 BobChat's first message to a new patient clearly identifies itself as an automated assistant.
 Transparency builds trust, particularly in healthcare settings.
 Patients are told they can ask to speak with a staff member at any time, and that certain questions will always be handled by your human team.

-How long does it take to set up AI for a clinic?
 Most clinics are live within a day.
 The setup involves providing your clinic information — hours, location, fee schedule, doctor list, appointment process — and defining your escalation rules.
 BobChat's onboarding process is structured specifically so non-technical staff can complete it without developer help.
 The escalation rules are the most important part, and BobChat provides healthcare-specific templates to start from.
+Visit bobchat.ai to start your free trial.

-Is this suitable for specialist clinics, not just GPs?
 Yes.
 The AI is trained on the information you provide, so a dermatology clinic, dental clinic, paediatric clinic, or physiotherapy practice each gets an AI that knows its specific services, procedures, and terminology.
 Specialist clinics often have higher volumes of specific routine questions — "How many sessions does a course of treatment take?", "What should I bring to my first appointment?" — that AI handles particularly well.

 Conclusion